Chicago Concussion Lawyer

 You must prove that you experienced an injury.
 For instance, you might present evidence of a doctor’s diagnosis of a concussion and the medical bills you or your insurance paid to get brain scans.

-What Are the Four Types of Concussion Symptoms?
+What Are the Symptoms of a Concussion?

 Physical